twotwentyseven/handbook/appraisal-programme.md

 <p>
 This isn’t meant to take more than 10-20 minutes.
    </td>
-   <td>Eric will provide the doc.
+   <td>Nathan will provide the doc.
 You’ll use the same one the entire time, just adding more pages, like a journal, as you go.
 <p>
 You must take summary notes immediately after the catch-up with your team lead.
 <p>